 In that case data controller is obliged to perform personal data protection impact assessment prior to processing.
 It is worth to add that if data protection officer was designated, a data controller shall consult with him or her during DPIA.
-One of the conveniences of RODO is the fact that a single assessment is sufficient for multiple processing operations sharing the similar risk level.
+One of the conveniences of GDPR is the fact that a single assessment is sufficient for multiple processing operations sharing the similar risk level.

 Moreover, the obligation to perform an assessment of the impact of the envisaged processing operations on the personal data is applicable if one of the situations below appears:

-The catalogue indicated above is not a complete catalogue, the assessment shall be performed each time if a high risk to the rights and freedoms of natural persons is likely to result;
+The catalogue indicated above is not a complete catalogue.
+The assessment shall be performed each time if a high risk to the rights and freedoms of natural persons is likely to result.

 What the assessment shall contain

 The assessment shall contain obligatorily:

 Where necessary, the controller shall carry out a review to assess if processing is performed in accordance with the data protection impact assessment at least when there is a change of the risk represented by processing operations.

 The data controller shall analyze (assess) the risk, that is eventuality of an event, which may have impact on fulfillment of presumed purposes.
 The risk is measured by the impact (consequences) and likelihood of appearance.

 Among technical and organizational measures, GDPR mentions in particular:

 Data controller will analyze the risk in three stages: